Ira Gershwin: Career beginnings

 Ira's first published lyric was a parody, published in the New York Sun in 1917.
 He began writing lyrics for a few of his brother George's songs, and for other composers as well.
 To maintain his independence from his successful brother, Ira wrote under the pseudonym Arthur Francis, after their younger siblings' given names.
 'Arthur' and George's "The Real American Folk Song (is a Rag)" was their first song used in a show, Ladies First (1918), though it was cut early in the show's New York run.
 Ira wrote his first published and recorded song, "Waiting for the Sun to Come Out", with George for The Sweetheart Shop in 1920; it made them a substantial amount of money.
 In 1921 they wrote five songs together for A Dangerous Maid, but it closed out of town.

-Later that year, Ira did his first successful musical, Two Little Girls in Blue, not with his brother but with composers Paul Lannin and (in his Broadway debut) Vincent Youmans.
+Later that year, Ira created his first successful musical, Two Little Girls in Blue, not with his brother but with composers Paul Lannin and (in his Broadway debut) Vincent Youmans.
 Having established himself, he wrote the lyrics for Be Yourself (1924) under his own name.